 Have your sweets without guilt with this low carb cream cheese peanut butter fudge.
-No sugar added and just 1.5g carbs a square!
+It’s sugar free and just 1.5g carbs a square!

 I posted a peanut butter fudge recipe on the Low Carb Yum Facebook page last week that was a big disappointment.
 The blogger had removed the full recipe as it’s now in her cookbook.
 She did leave the ingredient list so you might be able to figure it out.
 However, why risk it?